 - Dogs: If you bring your dog on this hike, be sure to keep them on a leash.
 If they get out on the rock, it’s slick, and they can tumble into the cascades.
 We heard a story of a dog getting swept away down the falls.
 Of course, the same thing can be said for children.
 Well, you don’t need them on a leash, but keep a close eye on them around the steep and slick terrain around the waterfall.

-- Map: Map Showing Buffalo Creek Falls Trailhead
+- Trail Map for Buffalo Creek Falls Trailhead: Trail Map Link

 - Colorado Road Conditions: Colorado Road Conditions

 - After the Hike: Crow Hill Cafe, Bailey, Colorado